 · The Secretary shall be responsible for the official minutes of the regularly monthly meetings and the Executive Committee and shall be responsible for Association correspondences.
 All minutes will be turned over to the next Secretary.

-· The Treasurer shall be responsible for receiving and disbursing of all monies of the Association under policies approved by the Executive Committee, shall submit a financial report to the Association at each meeting; and shall perform such duties as the office requires: such as being responsible for the current membership roster, containing names, addresses, telephone numbers, and dates of membership applications, shall submit a copy of the regular monthly financial report.
+· The Treasurer shall be responsible for receiving and disbursing of all monies of the Association under policies approved by the Executive Committee, shall submit a financial report to the Association at each meeting; and shall perform such duties as the office requires: such as being responsible for the current participant roster, containing names, addresses, telephone numbers, and dates of participant applications, shall submit a copy of the regular monthly financial report.

 · Funds used by the Association for the purposes as stated in this document will be endorsed by one (1) or two (2) names listed on signature card at our banking facility (Credit Union in Fairmont).
 All funds in the “Building Fund” shall remain intact for a meeting building in the future or for land taxes, if the case may be.

-· An annual internal audit of three (3) members of the Association will audit the books at the end of the fiscal year with a report to the Executive Committee.
+· An annual internal audit of three (3) participants of the Association will audit the books at the end of the fiscal year with a report to the Executive Committee.
 If funds exceed $15,000 an external audit will be recommended by the Executive Committee.
 External agents shall prepare the annual audit within three (3) months of the close of the fiscal year and report to the Executive Committee.
 A copy of the report shall be given to the President and Secretary.

 · Officers missing more than three (3) regular meetings without just cause (illness, death, family illness, etc.) may be relieved of their duties.
-Board members must attend at least six (6) meetings out of the calendar year and all Board meetings.
+Board participants must attend at least six (6) meetings out of the calendar year and all Board meetings.

 Official meetings of the Association shall be held the third Monday of each month except for the month of December, when the Association may or may not hold a Christmas Party on the regular meeting night.
-A meeting night can be changed, if notices to members are properly announced beforehand.
+A meeting night can be changed, if notices to participants are properly announced beforehand.

 · A quorum (a majority vote of two-thirds of those in attendance) at a regularly scheduled meeting or a properly announced special meeting shall be all those in attendance.